 IRB-03 includes two or more VA representatives as voting members and at least one of the VA representatives has scientific expertise.
 VA representatives serve as full members of the IRB.
 VA Research and Development administration officials are prohibited from serving as voting members of IRB-03 including, but not limited to the Associate Chief of Staff for Research and Development (ACOS) and the Administrative Officer for Research and Development (AO/R&D).

-Membership rosters are maintained by the IRB Administrator/Assistant Director and reviewed on an ongoing basis by the University of Iowa IRB Chairs and Human Subjects Office Executive Director to assure that expertise and experience is representative of the research under review including expertise with vulnerable populations including, but not limited to those with mental disabilities or impaired decision-making capacity.
-When a deficiency is identified, the IRB Administrator/Assistant Director conducts directed recruitment of individuals with the needed expertise or experience.
-Recommendations may come from the University of Iowa IRB Chairs, other University of Iowa IRB members, academic unit Deans, Directors, or Officers.
+Membership rosters are maintained in accordance with federal regulatory and accreditation standards by the Human Protections Administrator as named on the Federalwide Assurance (FWA).
+Rosters are reviewed on an ongoing basis by the University of Iowa IRB Chairs and Human Subjects Office Director to assure that expertise and experience is representative of the research under review including expertise with vulnerable populations including, but not limited to those with mental disabilities or impaired decision-making capacity.
+When a deficiency is identified, the Director oversees directed recruitment of individuals with the needed expertise or experience.
+Recommendations may come from the University of Iowa IRB Chairs, other University of Iowa IRB members, HRPP leadership, academic unit Deans, Directors, or Officers.
 Recommendations are reviewed with the Institutional Official who makes the final offer of membership.

 10.B.i.c Alternate members

-Alternate IRB members are designated for a specific member or members.
+Alternate IRB members are designated for a specific primary member or members.
 Alternate IRB members are selected to assure comparable qualifications to the primary member based on discipline, expertise, and/or education and professional experience.
 If both the alternate IRB member and the primary IRB member attend a meeting, only one of these two may vote.
 In these cases, the minutes reflect who is in attendance as a voting IRB member.

 10.B.i.d IRB Chair Designee(s)